DaniilPopov0809/arbitrageBot/README.md

-# Arbitration bot example using the Sonic testnet.
+# Farm bot example using the Sonic testnet.

 ## Installation